ponzu-cms/ponzu/README.md

 Go 1.8+

 Since HTTP/2 Server Push is used, Go 1.8+ is required.
-However, it is not required of clients conntecing to a Ponzu server to make requests over HTTP/2.
+However, it is not required of clients conntecing to a Ponzu server to make HTTP/2 requests.

 ## Usage